Jasper-Claus/Apple-Quiz/README1.md

 Overall, it was an exciting challenge to create a quiz with HTML and CSS that is both informative and entertaining.

-Jasper is a very cool guy
+Jasper is a very cool guy!